generic-github-user/fbla-competition-coding-programming/README.md

 ## Installation

+The program is standalone and portable; it is not installed in a traditional sense in that no files are created or modified outside of the project folder when the program is used and the entire thing is self-contained.
+The only caveat to this is the external Firebase database described below.
+Isolating this database and the authentication system is important for security purposes.
+It is portable in that the project folder can easily be moved to almost any computer and easily run there.

 There are two main options for getting the software ready to use:

 ### As a web app (easiest)